Date(s) - 06/17/2018

 Packet Pick-up & Registration

-There will be a packet pick up at Runners Forum in Broadripple (902 E Westfield Blvd, Indianapolis, IN 46220) on Saturday, June 17th from 1:00 – 4:00pm.
-There will also be day-of registration that will open at 7:30 AM and conclude at 9 am.
+There will be NO packet pick up prior to race day.
+There will be day-of registration that will open at 7:30 AM and conclude at 9 am.
 Packet Pick up and Registration will take place in the lobby just outside the pool doors.
 Please enter the building through Door #14.

 When athletes register, we will also body mark them – write their race number on their arms and legs with a Sharpie.
 Athletes need to be registered by 9:00 to be prepared for the pre-race meeting.
 Please don’t plan to arrive at 9:00, as you and your athlete will need to be able to attend to the meeting details, not setting up in the transition area.
 The best race experience will be if you have plenty of time to understand the course layout.